-They are jointly owned by our expedition company and the local community of Infierno.
-They make ideal 4 day/3 night Amazon bases or are the perfect stopping point for our longer 5 day program to the Tambopata Research Centre which lies deep in the Tambopata National Park in the Amazon basin of Southern Peru.
+Posada Amazonas Lodge, Refugio Lodge and the Tambopata Research Centre are owned by the local community of Infierno and managed by a veteran Rainforest Expedition company.
+They make ideal 3 - 4 night Amazon bases for immersion in the Peruvian rainforest.
+Tambopata Research Centre which lies deep in the Tambopata National Park in the Amazon basin of Southern Peru.
 More than a thousand bird species have been recorded in the area including jacamars, trogons, motmots, puffbirds, tanagers, hummingbirds, and toucans which can be easily spotted from the centre's observation tower.

 Several clay licks in the area are where hundreds of parrots, parakeets and macaws congregate each day.
 There are frequent sightings of tamarins, howler monkeys, spider monkeys, caiman and giant river otters.
 The trip starts in Lima and ends in either Lima or Cusco.

 Daily based on two persons from Lima or Cusco

 5 DAY PROGRAM WITH POSADA AMAZONAS/REFUGIO & TAMBOPATA RESEARCH CENTRE $ 1,590 USD; Single Supplement: $ 570 USD/CAD

 4 DAY PROGRAM (ALL 3 NIGHTS AT POSADA AMAZONAS OR REFUGIO) $ 1,190 USD; Single Supplement: $465 USD

 Includes return domestic airfare from Lima to Puerto Maldonado or Cusco and $ 60 entrance fees to park